pancsta/asyncmachine-go/FAQ.md

 ## What should be a "state"?

-Only interesting things - if we don't care about something to be a separate entity, there's no need to orchestrate it as a separate state.
+Only flow-related nodes - if we don't care about something to be a separate entity-in-time, there's no need to orchestrate it as a separate state.

 ## What's the origin of asyncmachine?